Tunis Business School

 Tunis Business School is the first public English-language business school in Tunisia.
 It is based in El Mourouj in the Ben Arous Governorate.
-It follows the Anglo-Saxon business curriculum and it is open to the holders of the baccalaureate in the branches of mathematics, experimental sciences, computer science and economics & management.
+It follows the American business curriculum, and it is open to the holders of the baccalaureate in the branches of mathematics, experimental sciences, computer science and economics & management.
 The new institution will deliver Bachelor of Science degrees in Business Administration (B.Sc.B.A.) and Master of Science degrees.
 Tunis Business School opened on 4 October 2010.
-In the first phase it will incorporate around 700 students and later the number will increase to reach 7500 in the following years.
+In the first phase, it will incorporate around 700 students, and later the number will increase to reach 7500 in the following years.
 The cost of establishing this business school is TND 15.4 million.
-It covers an area of 3 hectares, including an administration building, a restaurant and library.
+It covers an area of 3 hectares, and includes an administration building, a restaurant, and library.

 Establishment

 Officially established on 25 October 2010 (decree number 2755 of 25 October 2010), Tunis Business School is the first public business institution in Tunisia using English as the language of instruction and following an American approach to higher education.